Skip to main content

 The first is enabling internet access (web traffic and media) for all locations that need to use Teams.

-If you’re worried about the capacity constraints of Teams, Microsoft announced in June 20201 a change to the new Microsoft Teams client that means it will only take up half as much memory and will even be embedded into Windows 11.
+If you’re worried about the capacity constraints of Teams, Microsoft announced in June 2021 a change to the new Microsoft Teams client that means it will only take up half as much memory.

 3 - How do I test Microsoft Teams connectivity?